EverOddish/PokeStreamer-Tools/README.md

       * Note: The `auto_layout_gen3_tables.lua` file still needs to exist in the same directory, but you do not need to open it in VBA-RR
  5. Open VBA-RR and your Pokemon ROM, and load your save file
  6. In VBA-RR, open Tools > Lua Scripting > New Lua Script Window...
- 7. Click Browse... and locate `auto_layout_gen3.lua` on your computer, open it, and click Run
+ 7. Click Browse... and locate `auto_layout_gen3.lua` on your computer, open it, and click Run.
+If you see "script returned but is still running registered fuctions", this is normal and expected.
  8. You should now be able to switch party slots, deposit/withdraw Pokemon from the PC, and catch Pokemon to see your party images update automatically!
  9. The Lua script output window should display all slot changes in text form.
 As a bonus, you can press "Q" to see Pokemon EV/IV values in your party